Damola-147/Static-Job-Listing/README.md

 The Array method `every()` was the key part to solving this problem.

-By pushing the inner-texts of each job-list's buttons into an array, the array of texts for each list Item could be compared with an array of "Filtering texts" to see if each of the list-item's texts matches with the filters.
+By pushing the inner-texts of each job-list's buttons into an array, the array of texts for each list Item could be compared with an array of "Filtering texts" to see if each of the list-item's texts match with the filters.

 ```js
 function filterListItems() {